Officers of the University

 Associate provost and dean of the Graduate College

 The associate provost and dean of the Graduate College is part of the leadership team for academic affairs.
 Responsibilities are to oversee the administration of the Graduate College, including budgets, graduate recruitment, student admissions, and graduate assistantships.
-This officer works to ensure quality education programs, promotes student and faculty research, and is a primary liaison in communicating and developing collaboration across graduate programs, the other colleges, and the School of Agriculture.
+This officer works to ensure quality education programs, promotes student and faculty research, and is a primary liaison in communicating and developing collaboration across graduate programs and the other colleges.

 Dean of the William H. Darr College of Agriculture